 - Cold-Blooded Torture: The cult is fond of this.

 - Cruel Mercy: Ulises is left alive by the cult at the beginning of the film but one of his legs is broken and his friend is killed to leave a message about what happens to people who cross them.

 - Death by Sex: Averted: Ed and Valeria have sex offscreen and live.
 On the hand Phil turns down sex with a prostitute and is presumably still a virgin when he's murdered by the Cult.
 Much the same goes for Lupe, who refrained from having sex or taking drugs and is much more religious than her cousin.

 - Eye Scream: Happens to Ulises' partner in the opening scene.

 - Forced to Watch: Ulises is forced to watch his partner tortured and murdered by the rest of the cult.

 - A God Am I: Santillan, the leader of the cult sees himself as this.

 - Gory Discretion Shot: The film is pretty gory but a lot of the violence happens off-screen and we usually just see the aftermath.

-- Hooker with a Heart of Gold: The young hooker that Phil almost hooks up with.
+- Hooker with a Heart of Gold: Amelia, the young hooker that Phil almost hooks up with.